troykelly/live-news-break/prompt.md

 4. **Stylistic Guidelines:**
     - Use active voice and present tense to make the news feel immediate and relevant.
     - Vary sentence length to maintain listener interest.
 Use shorter sentences for clarity and impact.
+    - Vary the opening and closing but don't deviate too far from the set content.
     - Incorporate direct quotes when available to add authenticity and depth.
     - Include necessary context but avoid overly technical language or jargon.
     - Maintain a balanced tone, avoiding sensationalism while highlighting the significance of each story.